cdaven/katalorg/README.md

 Notes can be linked by using either

 1. the target note's file name without the extension: `[[Some random thoughts]]`, or
-2. the target note's (Zettelkasten) id
+2. the target note's (Zettelkasten) id: `[[20201020093536]]`

 The idea of using an id (pun intended) comes from the Zettelkasten principles, and [Zettlr](https://docs.zettlr.com/en/academic/zkn-method/#internal-linking) specifically.

+The script defaults to the same id format as Zettlr, which is 14 digits (a timestamp).

+A note is given an id by including it in either the note text (anywhere), or the filename.

 ## Inspiration and related projects